xsuchy/ada-zangemann-cz/docbook/README.md

 - Emphasis (italic font) is used for certain terms hardware and software, including on the cover.
 - The colophon contains a grey section, about free not gratis.
 - Some protest signs are translated.
+- Page 54 with information about the FSFE is formatted with hard newlines.

 ### French